duckdb/duckdb-web/docs/archive/0.3.1/sql/expressions/comparison_operators.md

 ## BETWEEN and IS (NOT) NULL
 <div id="rrdiagram1"></div>

-Besides the stanadrd comparison operators there are also the `BETWEEN` and `IS (NOT) NULL` operators.
+Besides the standard comparison operators there are also the `BETWEEN` and `IS (NOT) NULL` operators.
 These behave much like operators, but have special syntax mandated by the SQL standard.
 They are shown in the table below.

 | Predicate | Description |
 |:---|:---|